phozart/phozart.github.io/README.md

 # Some of the projects have MIT licenses and coding from these exercises was copied into the application.

+# Many of the variables like the menu, the project cards or the socials are defined within Arrays in the top section of portfolio.js and called where required.

 # Possible improvements: update content text, add when new projects come in